How to Connect Claude with GoHighLevel MCP in 2026

 "Connect to GHL.
 Pull all my pipelines, tags, and custom fields."

-5 Working Commands to Test After Setup
+7 Working Commands to Test After Setup

 1. Pipeline Analysis

 "How many contacts do I have in each pipeline stage?
+Show me which

-suggest which ones need follow-up first."
+stages have the most stuck deals and suggest which ones need follow-up first."

 2. Bulk Contact Tagging